KellenWatt/python-lessons/README.md

 The author of these lessons is not an expert in Python, and these should not be considered a thorough exploration of the Python programming language, or any other tools used in these lessons.
 There are almost certainly going to be inaccurate or incorrect material contained within.
-In many cases, these are the result of simplification for educational purposes, in order to accomodate all learning levels.
+In many cases, these are the result of simplification for educational purposes, in order to accommodate all learning levels.